1. Grab a group and sign up for an Essential Madison Experience

 3. Explore the city via bike

 Madison is the unofficial bike capital of the Midwest and boasts more bikes than cars.
 If you're road-tripping here, bring your bike, or hop on a Madison BCycle and explore the 75 miles of off-road bike paths.

 Pro tip: State Street, right in the heart of downtown Madison, is the perfect place to explore via bike, as no cars are allowed!

 Pro tip #2: You may want to consider biking from your hotel to the Games–cheap, easy and active!
 There will be a bike valet on site for easy drop off and pick up.

 4. Eat like a local–from a special CrossFit Games menu

 Madison loves the CrossFit Games, and to celebrate, local restaurants have created special CrossFit-inspired menus, full of local Madison flair and tailored especially for you!

-Pro tip: Read through them all here starting July 25!
+Pro tip: Read through them all here starting in late July!